White Swiss Shepherd Dog

 Travelling / easy to transport

 Even if this dog is of considerable constitution, she is very adaptable and knows how to make herself small, especially if it is to accompany her master and not be left behind.

 Warning!
-Certain cases are very sensitive, not to say anxious.
-A coherent training and proper socialisation will allow transport and travel to be safe, and tolerated by the dog.
+Some Swiss Shepherds are very sensitive, not to say anxious.
+Coherent training and proper socialisation will allow transport and travel to be safe, and tolerated by the dog.

 White Swiss Shepherd Dog and cats

-Of a very sociable nature, this dog gets on well with all animals, be their species or not- and especially so if she has been exposed to them at a tender age, growing up alongside cats for instance.
+Of a very sociable nature, this dog gets on well with all animals, be they of the same species or not - and especially so if she has been exposed to them at a young age, growing up alongside cats for instance.

 White Swiss Shepherd Dog and dogs

-An intra-specific socialisation as soon as in the Swiss White Shepherd pup’s first months of life will allow her to develop and reinforce a canine code of conduct, and have pleasant encounters with her fellows.
+Socialising the White Swiss Shepherd pup to other dogs in her first few months of life will allow her to develop and reinforce a canine code of conduct, and have pleasant encounters with her fellows.

 At home, she will absolutely be able to cohabitate with another dog and will appreciate their presence, especially when left alone.